 - It may not work last-minute: Airlines are only required to offer a free cancellation window for flights booked at least seven days before departure.

 - Some of the major online travel agencies (OTAs) like Expedia honor the 24-hour rule, but many smaller sites do not.

 Put it all together, and you can use the 24-hour rule to book an insanely cheap flight the moment you find it.
 After that, do the legwork to make sure you can get the vacation time or your favorite travel buddy can come with.
 Not going to work out?
 Just cancel within 24 hours of booking and get your money back.

-Read more on the 24-hour rule, and why it's so great to find good flight deals.
+Read more on the 24-hour rule and why it's such a great way to find flight deals.

-9. Use Positioning Flights to Save Big Bucks
+11. Use Positioning Flights to Save Big Bucks on Airfare

 Not seeing cheap deals from your airport?
 Think you're stuck paying $1,000-plus to fly to Europe or Asia?
 Think again.

-Positioning flights can be a gamechanger to save hundreds on international travel.
+Positioning flights can be a game changer to save hundreds on international travel.
 These are short domestic flights from your hometown airport to a second hub in order to hop on a cheaper fare.
-You can score huge savings by booking an international flight from major airports like Los Angeles (LAX), San Francisco (SFO), Boston (BOS), New York City (JFK), or Chicago (ORD), then book your positioning flight to get there.
+You can score huge savings by booking an international flight from major airports like Los Angeles (LAX), San Francisco (SFO), Boston (BOS), New York City (JFK), or Chicago-O'Hare (ORD), then book your positioning flight to get there.

 If you've got international travel on the brain, broaden your search to some bigger airports that are relatively cheap to fly (or drive) to.
 Just be sure to give yourself enough time between these flights in case things go wrong.
 And consider packing in a carry-on bag to simplify your connections.